Trust Building in a Trilateral China Japan Western Negotiation

 Following the presentation, we answered the numerous questions that were posed, but otherwise the feedback was rather limited.
 It took a great deal of perseverance to keep the issue in the limelight and push for a pilot study to be conducted in China.

-After almost twelve months to the day, we managed to arrange for a party of five Chinese, from different institutions, to travel to Australia to witness trials and further familiarise themselves with our company and its technology.
+After almost twelve months to the day, we managed to arrange for a party of five Chinese, from different institutions, to travel to Australia to witness trials and further familiarize themselves with our company and its technology.
 Two members of the party were from a government department, two were from the host Chinese company, and one was from the province where the waste-related trials were to be undertaken.

 The visit to Australia was really a relationship-building phase, designed to give the Chinese an overview of the technology, show them Australian hospitality, and build the all-important relationship of trust.